Siberian rubythroat: Taxonomy

+Description

 This species is slightly larger than the European robin.
 It is plain brown above except for the distinctive black tail with red side patches.
 It has a strong white supercilium.
 The male has a red throat edged with a narrow black and then a broad white border.
 Females lack the brightly coloured throat and borders.
 The male has a song similar to a harder version of the garden warbler.